Email Editor

 If you don't want to start your email from scratch, you can also select previously saved templates for upcoming email campaigns or save your own message design as a template for others to use.

-As you create your email, you can preview how emails will be viewed by the recipient.
+As you create your email, you can preview how emails are viewed by the recipient.

-In the web interface, navigate to Moments on the side menu.
-From here you can create either a new Broadcast or a new Flow.
+In the web interface, either go to Moments on the side menu or Campaigns.
+From here you can create either new Broadcasts or new Flows.

 On the Email form, select the Create Custom Email option.

 The Email Editor opens in design mode for creating and personalizing your desktop email layout and body.
-The editor has a side panel that consists of tabs for Content, Blocks, Body, Audit, and Subject line, each of which provides access to different functions.
+The editor has a side panel that consists of tabs for Content, Blocks, Body, Audit, Subject line, and Display Conditions each of which provides access to different functions.
 A number of widgets let you add and move around content elements as you require, and attach images, buttons, links, and more.

 To make sure that your email design is built to be responsive, when you style your desktop design, you can switch to mobile to see how the design is optimized for mobile devices.
 You then have the option to make changes that are specific to mobile layouts.
 For example, you can choose to hide content, like images, that are not oriented or sized for mobile viewing.